stanislaw/SoftwareDesignHeuristics/README.md

 defining a product anymore but more people are busy with the optimization: improving product, doing sales and increasing revenues.

 Winter is a dangerous phase.
-The company has been doing its best by exhausting what was known to work well and making profit.
+The company has been making profit and doing its best by exhausting what was known to work well.
 At this point, the structure of the company is the most fixed and therefore the least resilient.
 The company may cease to exist because there are younger and more adequate competitors or it can find a way to renew itself and make it into a new year.